ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

 7. Once the instance is running (after waiting some minutes), it will take about 5 more minutes to download the latest available version of the tools from DockerHub and deploy them.

-8. It will not be necessary to assign a Floating Ip, since the instances have an internal IP that allows communication between them.
+8. In this case, it will not be necessary to assign a Floating IP, since the instances have an internal IP that allows communication between them.

     Example:
     ![Architecture](../img/FiwareLabEnablerAndTools.png)